Jiin-dom/EduCoach/docs/info/learning_path_explained.md

     G --> I["📈 Analytics Updated"]
 ```

-**In plain English:** You upload study materials -> take quizzes on them -> every answer you give is logged -> three algorithms (WMS, SM-2, Priority Scheduler) crunch the numbers -> EduCoach identifies what needs work -> targeted quizzes, flashcards, and review sessions should be generated around those weak areas -> your personalized learning path and analytics update automatically.
+**In plain English:** You upload study materials -> EduCoach bootstraps an initial scheduled plan (quiz/flashcards/review) using extracted concepts and your availability -> every answer you give later is logged -> three algorithms (WMS, SM-2, Priority Scheduler) crunch the numbers -> EduCoach adapts priorities based on performance -> targeted quizzes, flashcards, and review sessions update automatically -> your personalized learning path and analytics stay current.

 ---